Medical Plans

 printer-friendly

-The Blue Cross and Blue Shield Federal Employee Program (FEP) has been taking care of federal and postal employees and their families since 1960.
-Today, approximately 4.7 million federal employees, retirees, and their families nationwide choose Blue for their health care coverage.
-Here in Massachusetts over 112,000 FEP members carry the Blue Cross and Blue Shield ID card—over 80% of the federal population choose Blue.
+The Blue Cross and Blue Shield Federal Employee Program (FEP) has been providing comprehensive benefits and peace of mind to federal and postal employees and their families since 1960.
+Today, approximately 5.2 million federal employees, retirees, and their families nationwide choose Blue for their health care coverage.
+Massachusetts is no exception.
+Over 112,000 FEP members carry the Blue Cross and Blue Shield ID card—that's over 80% of the federal population.

 You have a choice of two preferred provider organization (PPO) medical plans: Standard Option and Basic Option.
 With a PPO plan, you don't designate a primary care provider and you never need a referral—ever.
 And remember, dependents are now eligible for coverage up to age 26.